 “Wild mice” come in a range of colors.
 The most common coloration of mice in the United States at this juncture in time is brown (in different shades).
 Typically, these mice have brown hair on top and white bellies.
 Wild mice also come in a range of other colors including gray, silver, and black.
 The focus of this article is an examination of what are black mice.

 A Misconception About Black Mice

-Time and again, people make the mistake of stating that these is no distinct sub-species known as “black mice.”
-While that was true to a point, there is in fact a recognized sub-species of mouse referred to by scientific researchers as black mice.
+Time and again, people make the mistake of stating that there are no distinct sub-species known as “black mice.”
+While that was true to a point, there is, in fact, a recognized sub-species of mouse referred to by scientific researchers as black mice.
 More on this is discussed in a moment.

 The Laboratory Creation of Specialized Black Mice